 We also hold interviews in a number of locations overseas.
 If this may be relevant for you, please see the international students section .

 Christ's College does not have fixed quotas of places for different subjects and the exact numbers admitted in any one year will depend upon the strengths of the fields of applicants in various subjects.
 However, Christ's aim is to admit around 24 to 30 students each year in Natural Sciences.

-Conditional offers are likely to be minimum A*A*A at A-level, 42 points overall in the IB with 7,7,6 in relevant Higher Level subjects, or equivalent in other qualifications, although the precise terms of each offer are assessed individually.
-If you are applying for Natural Sciences (Physical), we would normally ask you to achieve an A* in A-level Mathematics or a Grade 7 in Higher Level Mathematics if you are doing the IB.
+You need to be academically ambitious: conditional offers are likely to be minimum A*A*A at A-level, and for IB candidates 42 points overall, with 7,7,6 in relevant Higher Level subjects, but the majority of Christ’s students arrive with higher grades.
+If you are applying for Natural Sciences (Physical), we would normally ask you to achieve an A* in A-level Mathematics, or a Grade 7 in Higher Level Mathematics (Analysis and Approaches) if you are doing the IB.
 Please note that we require A-level students to complete and pass the practical assessment in science subjects.

 If you will have already finished school when you apply, we recommend that you read the page for post-qualification applications.